 For the future

-The Bulla protocol and its NFTs should allow you to monetize your minted NFTs and tap into the global capital market on the blockchain.
+The Bulla protocol and its tokens should allow you to monetize your minted tokens and tap into the global capital market on the blockchain.

 To learn more